 Dr. Tim Foecke received a bachelor's degree in 1986 and PhD in materials science and engineering in 1991, both from the University of Minnesota.
 His thesis work, completed under Professor William W. Gerberich, involved the interaction of cracks and crack tip emitted dislocations on toughening in crystals, and measured the effect of lattice flow stress on the critical stress intensity for dislocation emission from a Mode I crack in a series of single crystal alkali halide solid solutions.

-Dr. Foecke is currently the Director of the NIST Center for Automotive Lightweighting, the mission of which is helping the US auto industry get lighter, next-generation materials into vehicle bodies.
+Dr. Foecke was the founding Director of the NIST Center for Automotive Lightweighting, the mission of which is helping the US auto industry get lighter, next-generation materials into vehicle bodies.
 A $4M, congressionally-funded project, current work involves complex, multipath and high rate testing of materials such as carbon fiber composites and advanced high strength steels, and using the data to generate constitutive models to be used in finite element design of car bodies and the needed manufacturing tools.

 Beginning in 1996, he has been involved in the forensic examination of the structure and mechanical properties of metals recovered from the wreck of the RMS Titanic, and has been involved in expeditions in 1996, 1998 and 2004.
 He performed experiments on a number of hull fragments and definitively disproved the theory that the steel used to construct the hull of the Titanic was inferior and brittle.
 He was the originator of the "rivet theory" to explain the rapid sinking of the Titanic.
 His initial report on the hull steel and rivets was published in 1998.
 This study was greatly expanded in collaboration with Dr. Jennifer Hooper McCarty in her PhD thesis work at Johns Hopkins University and was published in 2008 in the book "What Really Sank the Titanic - New Forensic Discoveries" (Citadel Press) and has been published as a German translation "Warum sank die Titanic wirklich?: Neue forensische Erkenntnisse (Springer Vieweg) (2012)".